 PREPARE THE DOUGH

-- For stand mixer:Mix the water and yeast together in the bowl of the stand mixer and let sit for about 5-10 minutes until the yeast is dissolved and foamy.
+- For stand mixer:Mix the lukewarm water and yeast in the bowl of the stand mixer and let sit for about 5-10 minutes until the yeast is dissolved and foamy.

 - Add 1 cup of flour, salt, olive oil, and oregano (optional).
 Attach the dough blade and knead on medium speed for about 5-8 minutes, adding gradually the rest of the flour until you have a smooth and elastic dough.
 If the dough is too wet, add some flour, if too crumbly, add water.

-- Cover and let rise until doubled, about 1/2 to 1 hour.
+- Cover the bowl with a clean kitchen towel and let the dough rise until doubled, about ½ to 1 hour.

 - For kneading by hand:Mix the water and yeast together in a big bowl and let sit for about 5-10 minutes until the yeast is dissolved and foamy.